Manuel Ávila Camacho: Foreign policy

 During his term, Ávila Camacho faced the difficulty of governing during World War II.
 After two of Mexico's ships (Potrero del Llano and Faja de Oro) carrying oil were destroyed by German submarines in the Gulf of Mexico, Ávila declared war against the Axis powers on 22 May 1942.
 Mexican participation in World War II was mainly limited to an airborne squadron, the 201st (Escuadrón 201), to fight the Japanese in the Pacific.
 The squadron consisted of 300 men, and after receiving training in Texas, it was sent to the Philippines on 27 March 1945.
 On 7 June 1945, its missions started, and the squadron participated in the Battle of Luzon.
 By the end of the war, 5 Mexican soldiers had lost their lives in combat.
 Despite its short participation in the war, Mexico belonged to the victorious nations and had thus gained the right to participate in the postwar international conferences.

 Mexico's joining the conflict on the side of the Allies improved relations with the United States.
 Mexico provided both raw material for the conflict and also 300,000 guest workers under the Bracero program to replace some of the Americans who had left to fight in the war.
 Mexico also resumed diplomatic relations with the United Kingdom and the Soviet Union, which had been broken off during the presidency of Lázaro Cárdenas.
 In 1945, Mexico signed the United Nations Charter, and in 1946, it became the headquarters of the Inter-American Conference about War and Peace.

 Conflicts with the United States, which had existed in the decades before his presidency, were resolved.
 Especially in the early years of World War II, Mexican-American relations were excellent.
 The United States provided Mexico with financial aid for improvements on the railway system and the construction of the Pan American Highway.
 Moreover, the Mexican foreign debt was reduced.

+Official international trips

+This is a list of official trips abroad made by Ávila Camacho during his presidency.

+According to Article 88 of the Constitution of Mexico, the president may leave the country for up to seven days by informing the Senate or, where applicable, the Permanent Commission in advance of the reasons for the absence, as well as of the results of the measures carried out.
+For absences longer than seven days, permission from the Senate or the Permanent Commission is required.